Cobie Smulders: Early life and education

+Modeling

 Smulders worked in modeling, which she later said she "kind of hated", adding that the experience made her hesitant about pursuing acting as a career: "You know, you go into these rooms, and I've had the experience of people judging you physically for so long and I was over that but, then it was like...
 'Oh no, I have to actually perform.
 I have to do well, and I have to have a voice... and I have to have thoughts now.'